liferay/liferay-docs/userGuide/en/chapters/08-social-networking.markdown

 Keep these concepts in mind when going through the OAuth sections:

--	*Service Provider* - a web application that uses OAuth for access
--	*Protected Resources* - data controlled by the service provider, which can be accessed by the gadget through authentication
--	*Consumer Key* - a value used by the gadget to identify itself to the service provider
--	*Consumer Secret* - a secret the gadget uses to establish ownership of the consumer key
--	*Request Token* - a value the gadget uses to obtain user authorization, which is exchanged for an access token
--	*Access Token* - a value the gadget uses to gain access to the protected resources on behalf of the user, instead of using the user's service provider credentials
+**Service Provider:** a web application that uses OAuth for access **Protected Resources:** data controlled by the service provider, which can be accessed by the gadget through authentication **Consumer Key:** a value used by the gadget to identify itself to the service provider **Consumer Secret:** a secret the gadget uses to establish ownership of the consumer key **Request Token:** a value the gadget uses to obtain user authorization, which is exchanged for an access token **Access Token:** a value the gadget uses to gain access to the protected resources on behalf of the user, instead of using the user's service provider credentials

 OAuth is an open standard that authorizes third-party applications to interact with a user's resources.
-Users are allowed to share their private resources stored on one site with another site without supplying typical credentials, such as their user name and password.
+Users can share their private resources from one site with another site without supplying typical credentials, such as their user name and password.
 OAuth uses request and access tokens as well as a token secret to authenticate the users of your gadget.

 A popular characterization for the OAuth client is the "valet key for your web services."
-Lets say you are hosting Liferay Portal and have users and customers coming to your website.
+Let's say you're hosting Liferay Portal and have users and customers coming to your web site.
 You want them to have access to a third party resource, like Twitter, and be able to access their accounts from your site.
-In the past, they would have to provide their Twitter user name and password, but those days are long gone with the use of OAuth.
-OAuth is a "handshake mechanism" where, instead of requiring personal information, Liferay redirects the user to Twitter, where they can tell Twitter to allow Liferay access to their account with limited resources.
+In the past, they would have to provide their Twitter user names and passwords, but not if you use OAuth.
+OAuth is a "handshake mechanism" where, instead of requiring personal information, Liferay redirects users to Twitter, where they can tell Twitter to allow Liferay limited access to their accounts.
 This example is similar to our earlier "valet key" characterization.
-You would not want a valet driver opening your glove box, storage spaces, hood, and other personal compartments within your vehicle.
-You would only want them to access things they need to park your car.
-OAuth is based on this same idea; it allows a site just enough information to do what it is told and nothing more.
+You wouldn't want a valet driver opening your glove box, storage spaces, hood, and other personal compartments within your vehicle.
+You would only want him or her to access things he or she needs to park your car.
+OAuth is based on this same idea: it allows a site just enough information to do what it needs and nothing more.
 This assures the user that his personal information is safe but gives him freedom to take advantage of valuable resources he typically uses from the service provider's site.

 #### OAuth Admin Configuration

 OpenSocial defines a specification that allows gadgets to incorporate OAuth to access protected resources from service providers.
-A brief example is provided to demonstrate how easy it is to leverage OAuth within gadgets on your site!
+A brief example is provided to demonstrate how easy it is to leverage OAuth within gadgets on your site.

-For this example, we will set up a demo Twitter account gadget using OAuth.
-First, we must configure your gadget.
-Follow the steps below to acquire the consumer key and secret given by the service provider -- Twitter.
+For this example, we'll set up a demo Twitter account gadget using OAuth.
+First we must configure your gadget.
+Follow the steps below to acquire the consumer key and secret given by the service provider.

 1. Similar to previous examples, add the Twitter Demo gadget to your page.
-Do this by navigating to the Control Panel and clicking on *OpenSocial Gadget Publisher* under the *Portal* heading.
+Go to the Control Panel and click on *OpenSocial Gadget Publisher* under the *Portal* heading.
 Click *Publish Gadget* and insert the Twitter Demo URL:

 		http://opensocialdeju.googlecode.com/svn-history/r15/Twitter/TwitterDemo.xml

 2. Click *Save*

-3. For OAuth enabled gadgets, you will be able to select the *Manage OAuth* button from the *Actions* tab.
+3. For OAuth-enabled gadgets, you can select the *Manage OAuth* button from the *Actions* tab.
 Select *Manage OAuth* for your Twitter gadget.
-As shown below, you are given several options under "twitter" that you will need to fill in to configure your gadget.
-You will need to register your gadget with Twitter to access the Consumer Key and Consumer Secret.
+As shown below, you have several options under "twitter" that you must fill in to configure your gadget.
+You must also register your gadget with Twitter to access the Consumer Key and Consumer Secret.

 	![Figure 8.21: Twitter allows you to manage OAuth for your Twitter gadget.](../../images/15-opensocial-9.png)

-4. Go to https://www.twitter.com and, before logging in, scroll to the bottom of the page and select *Developers*.
-Then, click *Create an app* to begin registering your gadget.
+4. Go to [https://www.twitter.com](https://www.twitter.com) and, before logging in, scroll to the bottom of the page and select *Developers*.
+Then click *Create an app* to begin registering your gadget.

 	![Figure 8.22: Select the *Developers* tab on Twitter.](../../images/15-opensocial-10.png)